The impact our grants have made on the lives of the people who’ve benefited from them in their own words.

 Adventure Unlimited received a grant of £6,051 from our American Express Fund to fund a part-time Volunteer Coordinator.

-“(Without your funding), we would not have been able to provide the essential support required to train and deploy the volunteers that we need in order to endure that young people with additional needs can access adventure activities that raise esteem and teach life skills.”
+“(Without your funding), we would not have been able to provide the essential support required to train and deploy the volunteers that we need in order to ensure that young people with additional needs can access adventure activities that raise esteem and teach life skills.”
 Mim Featherstone, Finance Manager

 Chichester District Foodbank received a grant of £5,000 from our Cullum Family Fund to help meet the costs of employing a project manager in order to develop the services of the Food Bank over a three-year period.